 While you enjoy a relaxing evening in the living room, an army of termites might be working below you.
-Underneath the floor in your Honolulu house, an army of termites may slowly be destroying the joists and infrastructure.
+Underneath the floor of your Honolulu house, an army of termites may slowly be destroying the joists and infrastructure.
 Soon, you will be paying costly repair bills for the damage caused by these pests working underneath the floors and inside the walls of your home.

 Termites are sneaky, which can make them seem mysterious.
 But they really aren't all that mysterious when you get to know them.
 Today, our goal is to help you better understand how termites behave, how to detect them, and how termite pest control in Honolulu is the best way to get rid of termites and keep them from damaging your home or business.